ncatlab/nlab-content/pages/8/3/2/0/238/content.md

   * Expanded slightly on [[Timothy Porter]]'s entry on [[simplicially enriched category]].

   * added a few remarks at [[higher category theory]].
-I am not happy with that entry yet.
+I am not happy with that entry.
 Clearly we need a more comprehensive discussion there eventually.

 * [[Timothy Porter]] created [[simplicially enriched category]]